Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Usage Patterns: How are users interacting with your applications?
 When are your peak and off-peak hours?

-Step 2: Implement Cost and Performance Optimization
+Step 2: Implement Cost and Performance Optimisation

 Right-Sizing: Adjusting instance sizes to match the actual performance needs of the application.